megfitz/mixpanel-API-to-R/README.md

   interval = numeric; the number of units you want<br>
   type = accepts unique/general/average<br>

-The function exports a data set to your global R environment with a list for the data ledgend, series and values.
+The function exports a data set to your global R environment with a list for the data legend, series and values.

 With feedback and questions, please contact<br>
 Meaghan Fitzgerald<br>